Limitations

 pub global VK_TREE_HEIGHT: u32 = 7;

-pub global FUNCTION_TREE_HEIGHT: u32 = 7; // The number of private functions in a contract.
+pub global FUNCTION_TREE_HEIGHT: u32 = 7; // The number of private functions in a contract is therefore 128.

 pub global NOTE_HASH_TREE_HEIGHT: u32 = 42; // 64 notes/tx (static because of base rollup insertion), 15tps, for 100 years.